ranaswe2/Entertainment-Rental-Shop/README.md

 #### Search Product

 * Select a category and enter search text</br>
-* Click the product image to view product details</br>
+* Click on the product image to view product details</br>
 * Click 'Take a loan' button for taking loan</br>
 * Click 'Add to Cart' to reserve the product for future loan</br>
 ![ERS](/images/user_search.png "ERS") </br>